 While I’m still too thick around the middle for my liking (hello, middle age), I can say my weight varies very little which is a big improvement from years ago when it was a yo-yo situation which can be very hard on the heart and metabolism.

 Wanna Try It?

 Here’s the Cinch/Sass book if you want to give it a try.
-Always consult your doctor first before starting any diet or exercise program.
+Always consult your doctor first before starting any food or exercise program.

 ~Melissa the Empress of Dirt ♛